idgumeni/pushtomisp/Readme.md

 2.)
 Install MISP as docker - misp-core and misp-modules as described in [https://github.com/MISP/misp-docker](https://github.com/MISP/misp-docker).
 If you run Assemblyline and MISP containers on same host you need to configure Misp service to run on different port (8443 for example) to avoid conflict with Assemblyline service (al-nginx frontend) which runs on standard HTTPS port (443) – see instructions bellow at paragraph “Install MISP as containers and run on non-default port”

 3.)
-Run pushtomisp interface as a container (recomended) – see bellow at paragraph “**7.)
-Run pushtomisp interface as container**”

-4.)
 Create in Assemblyline interface a post-action webhook to trigger pushtomisp interface.

 On Assemblyline interface follow “Administration-> Post-process actions” path: